dschadow/JavaSecurity/README.md

 Session handling demo project utilizing [Spring Security](http://projects.spring.io/spring-security).
 Shows how to restrict access to resources (URLs) and how to apply method level security.
 Uses Spring Security to create and update the session id.

 #Command Line Applications in Detail
-All contain **main** methods to get started.
+All projects contain **main** methods to get started.

 ##crypto-java
 Crypto demo project using plain Java to encrypt and decrypt data with asymmetric (RSA) and symmetric (AES) keys as well as to sign and verify data (DSA).
-All classes contain **main** methods to execute the sample.
+All classes contain **main** methods to execute the samples.

 ##crypto-keyczar
 Crypto demo project using [Keyczar](http://www.keyczar.org) to encrypt and decrypt data with asymmetric (RSA) and symmetric (AES) keys as well as to sign and verify data (DSA).
-All classes contain **main** methods to execute the sample.
+All classes contain **main** methods to execute the samples.

 ##crypto-shiro
 Crypto demo project using [Apache Shiro](http://shiro.apache.org) to encrypt and decrypt data with symmetric (AES) keys as well as hash data (passwords).
-All classes contain **main** methods to execute the sample.
+All classes contain **main** methods to execute the samples.